-We are also cognizant of the fact that our employees may encounter a variety of legal issues while taking decisions to conduct business and, therefore, they need to be aware of the legal implications of their actions.
+- We are also cognizant of the fact that our employees may encounter a variety of legal issues while taking decisions to conduct business and, therefore, they need to be aware of the legal implications of their actions.
 Consequently, to mitigate risks associated with non-compliance we continue to host information and training sessions that promote compliance to the law and strengthen awareness of systems and protocols that have been instituted to monitor and report any such violations.
-We also encourage our employees to seek clarification from their respective supervisors and company's legal advisors to ensure that we remain fully compliant with all

-As an enabler of ethical excellence, we believe in promoting fair trade and a free-market competitive system - an objective that all our companies seek to pursue.
+We also encourage our employees to seek clarification from their respective supervisors and company's legal advisors to ensure that we remain fully compliant with all applicable laws, rules and regulations. - As an enabler of ethical excellence, we believe in promoting fair trade and a free-market competitive system an objective that all our companies seek to pursue.
 While all our companies compete vigorously in the marketplace, they also ensure compliance with the Competition Act 2010 and, therefore, compete on the merits of their product quality, prices, service and the customer loyalty we create by fulfilling the needs of all our consumers and clients.
 In order to reinforce our commitment to the competition laws, all Engro companies have joined up to the requirements of the voluntary competition compliance code initiative of the CCP and implemented all its requirements.
-Furthermore, we also strive to ensure that all our employees remain transparent in their dealings and are accurate in describing the attributes of

-Our employees often have access to confidential information on future plans and financial data.
+Furthermore, we also strive to ensure that all our employees remain transparent in their dealings and are accurate in describing the attributes of the Company's products. - Our employees often have access to confidential information on future plans and financial data.
 Such individuals-commonly referred to as 'insiders' can use this information in the public domain for trading or tipping others to trade in the Company's securities or use this information to exercise any share options granted by the Company to the employees.
-To discourage insider trading all our employees are educated about the ethical and legal implications of such actions.

-Yet even as we monitor the behavior of our employees and suppliers, we also make it a point to ensure that Engro treats them fairly.
-We believe our commitment to living up to our financial principal board committee board people's committee the board audit committee
+To discourage insider trading all our employees are educated about the ethical and legal implications of such actions. - Yet even as we monitor the behavior of our employees and suppliers, we also make it a point to ensure that Engro treats them fairly.
+We believe our commitment to living up to our financial obligations in a timely manner sets us apart from many of our competitors.